Skip to main content

 Halwa Showaiter

-Traditional Bahraini halwa - dense, gelatinous sweet made with cornstarch, sugar, saffron, cardamom, rose water, ghee, nuts.
-Amber-colored, aromatic, sticky.
-Different from tahini halwa.
-Served with gahwa (Arabic coffee) to guests.
-Symbol of Bahraini hospitality.
-Showaiter family recipe most famous.
+Bahrain's own halwa: a dense, sticky, amber-colored sweet made from cornstarch, sugar, saffron, cardamom, rose water, ghee, and nuts.
+It's nothing like tahini halwa.
+Hosts serve it with gahwa (Arabic coffee), and it's a fixture of Bahraini hospitality.
+The Showaiter family recipe is the best known.

 vegetariangluten-freeContains: DairyContains: Tree Nuts